 Not currently supported

 TensorFlow Lite does not currently support Control Flow operations.
-This means that models built with the following TensorFlow functions will not convert successfully unless one of the conversion strategies below are employed:
+This means that, unless one of the conversion strategies discussed in the next section are employed, models built with the following TensorFlow functions will not convert successfully:

 To convert an RNN model that uses the functions specified above, you will have to modify its architecture and retrain it.
 The following strategies can be used.